Gabon's New Strongman Meets Regional Envoy, Opposition Chief

 Oligui, head of the elite Republican Guard, was sworn in on Monday as interim president.

-In a speech, he promised to hold "free, transparent and credible elections" to restore civilian rule but without giving a timeframe and vowed to amnesty political prisoners.
+In a speech, he promised to hold“free, transparent and credible elections” to restore civilian rule, but he did not give a timeframe.

+He also vowed to amnesty“prisoners of opinion,” a move that was followed on Tuesday by the release of several individuals, said rights lawyer Anges Kevin Nzigou.

+Among those freed, he said, was one of his clients, Jean Remy Yama, a 59-year-old teacher and trade unionist, who had been held since June 2022 on charges of embezzling public funds - an accusation that the opposition said was bogus.

+“It's a good signal to start by addressing cases of injustice,” Nzigou said, adding he hoped that“more will follow”.

-Hours later, he met Albert Ondo Ossa, the main opposition candidate in elections that precipitated the coup, Ondo Ossa's spokesman said on Tuesday.
+Oligui also met late Monday with Albert Ondo Ossa, the main opposition candidate in elections that precipitated the coup, Ondo Ossa's spokesman said on Tuesday.

-The meeting marks a further step by Oligui to forge contacts with key figures after he forced out President Ali Bongo Ondimba.
+The meeting marks a further step by Oligui to forge contacts with key figures after Wednesday's dramatic events.

 Ondo Ossa, 69, was the chief rival to Bongo in fiercely disputed presidential elections on August 26.